monastri/monastri.github.io/quotes.md

 ### Donald Trump
 ([overview](#overview))

+(I don't think DJT is amazing -- precisely the opposite.
+I just couldn't resist including the quotes below, and the only main category I have that's remotely related to people is this one.)

 From Scott Alexander's [book review](https://slatestarcodex.com/2016/03/19/book-review-the-art-of-the-deal/) of DJT's *The Art of the Deal*, written in March 2016 before he became president.

 This quote contrasts DJT with Robert Cialdini of *Influence*: